 ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2019

-As a researcher in Northeastern's Complex Electrochemical Systems Laboratory (CESL), I am investigating organic ionic liquid electrolytes for redox flow battery applications.
 Energy storage remains a key issue in integrating renewable energy sources with the electric grid.
 Due to their intermittent nature, long-term, large-scale energy storage is needed to ensure grid stability, integrity, and dependability.
 Current battery technology cannot meet the cost and functionality targets necessary for this level of storage, but new chemistries and architectures are being developed to change this.
-The redox flow battery is one such experimental battery technology that could have the low-cost and performance attributes necessary to enable grid-scale energy storage.
-Over the next year, we hope to construct a prototype and demonstrate the viability of this novel electrolyte type.
+The flow battery is one such new technology, decoupling battery power and energy and integrating low-cost chemistry to revolutionize the battery industry.
+Most flow battery technology relies on an aqueous chemistry, but as a part of Northeastern’s Complex Electrochemical Systems Laboratory, I am working alongside a team to investigate a non-aqueous quinone ionic liquid flow battery that has the potential to greatly increase the energy density of the liquid electrolyte while decreasing cost.

 About the Millennium Fellow